aleszu/text-mining-course/README.md

 ![img](img/final-rollcall.png)

-**Question:** What caveats would you include in the methodology you were publishing with this kind of social media sentiment analysis?
+**Question:** What caveats would you include if you were publishing with this kind of social media sentiment analysis?
 What tweet-level data would you want to inspect and mention that speaks to the shortcomings of these methods?

 # Visualization and communication